MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 ## Generate and upload HIDX file

-When you're ready, generate the HIDX file so you can upload to your integration account.
+When you're ready, generate the HIDX file so you can upload to your integration account for Logic Apps Consumption or under Artifacts/Maps for Logic Apps Standard.
 The 3270 Design Tool creates the HIDX file in a new subfolder where you saved your RAP file.

 1. In the 3270 Design Tool, from the **Tools** menu, select **Generate Definitions**.
 (Keyboard: F6)